nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

     origin, gender, sexual orientation, age, marital status, veteran status or disability status.
 But we acknowledge that we are flawed humans within a flawed society.
     We do our best and apologize and learn when that’s not enough.</p>
-- template: detail-content
-  block: text-1
-  content: "<p>Tezza is an equal opportunity employer.
-We do not discriminate on the
-    basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status or disability status.
-But we acknowledge that we are flawed humans within a flawed society.
-We do our best and apologize and learn when that’s not enough.</p>"
-  headline: ''

 ---